akirasoft1/perform-2024-hot-days/extending-the-dynatrace-platform/lab-guide/content/04_python_conversion/01_datasource_and_introduction/index.md

 ### Where is extension data presented in the UI?

-In version 1, the UI presented extension data either in the infographic of the host or process that the extension was attached to or as a Custom Device in Technologies and Processes screen.
-Metric data could be explored in the Data Explorer or presented on a dashboard.
+In version 1, the UI presented extension data either in the infographic of the host or process that the extension was attached to or as a Custom Device in the Technologies and Processes screen.
+Metric data could be explored in the Data Explorer, presented on a dashboard and alerted on using Metric Events.

 ![](../../../assets/images/04_python_01_overview.png)